-One that is often talked about, in the beauty industry.
+One that is often used in the beauty industry.

 But what does it really mean?

-An astringent is a substance, that causes biological tissue to contract or draw together, after topical application.
+An astringent is a substance, which causes biological tissue to contract or draw together, after topical application.

 So let me get technical for a minute.